 The big question: can you get insured when pregnant?

 Here’s the good news: you aren’t expressly barred from getting travel insurance if you’re pregnant…depending on how far along you are.
-For example, you may find

 Others may just need a note from your doctor before they sign you up for cover.
 This is generally fine, because you should see your doctor before you travel regardless, to make sure it’s safe to do so.